Will AI Replace School Resource Officers? Cameras Get Smarter but Schools Still Need Humans

 Job Stability in a Critical Role

 [Claim] The demand for SROs is driven by factors that AI doesn't address — community desire for safe schools, legal requirements for security, and the unique role SROs play in bridging law enforcement and education.
 If anything, the increased focus on school safety in recent years has strengthened demand.
+State legislatures across the country have moved in the direction of requiring or strongly incentivizing SRO presence in schools, particularly in the wake of high-profile incidents, and that political and legal pressure shows no signs of reversing.

-Smart schools are deploying AI alongside their SROs rather than as a replacement.
+Smart schools are deploying AI _alongside_ their SROs rather than as a replacement.
 AI-powered camera systems give officers better situational awareness.
 Threat assessment software helps officers prioritize their attention.
 Communication platforms allow faster coordination during emergencies.
 The officers who embrace these tools are more effective, not less necessary.
+The SRO who can rapidly query a multi-camera system to track a person across a campus, while simultaneously coordinating with district administration through encrypted messaging, is operating with a force multiplier that simply did not exist a decade ago.

 The Future of School Security